Reviews You Can Rely On

 Venting and Breathability

-When you hike, you generate heat and sweat.
-All that moisture can feel clammy when you're hot and give you the chills when you stop moving.
+When you hike, you generate heat and sweat even when it's cold out.
+All that moisture can feel clammy when you're hot and give you the chills when you stop moving in cooler weather.
 Airflow is key to regulating your temperature on the trails and is particularly crucial for thru-hikers.
-Pants can improve airflow in two ways — by venting air through a physical opening or with breathable fabric that lets air and moisture exit through the material.
+Pants can improve airflow in two ways — by venting air through physical openings or with breathable fabric that lets air and moisture exit through the material itself.

 Pants that shine in this metric often provide both venting and breathability.
-The Outdoor Research Ferrosi, REI Sahara, Columbia Saturday Trail, and Mountain Hardwear Dynama 2 pants are all highly breathable.
+The Outdoor Research Ferrosi, REI Sahara, and Columbia Saturday Trail pants are all highly breathable.
 In addition, the Ferrosi and Saturday Trail pants are easy to roll up to your knees, and the REI model zips off the bottom half to provide the ventilation of shorts.

 They function to keep you cool and are all excellent choices for peak summer hikes.
-The Sahara is the only pair of hiking pants we reviewed that let you keep your boots on when you convert them to shorts, a nice bonus if you do this often.
-The Eddie Bauer Guide Pro pants are also impressively breathable but include no way to hold a roll in the hem, so they make it a bit harder to ventilate your legs.
+The Sahara is the only pair of hiking pants we reviewed that lets you keep your boots on when you convert them to shorts, a nice bonus if you do this often.
+The Cycorld Convertible pants breathe well and the lower legs zip off as well, but you do need to take off your shoes to do so.

 A quick couple of zips...